Last Updated on March 2, 2025

 This occurs in the cancellous bone when an excessive axial load compresses the bone beyond its limits.
 It typically occurs in the vertebral bodies.

-Depending on the displacement of fragments, the fracture can be displaced or undisplaced.
+Depending on the displacement of fragments, there can be two types of fractures – displaced or undisplaced.

 An incomplete fracture is one where the fracture has not involved the bony cortex on all sides.
 Torus fractures and greenstick fractures are examples of incomplete fractures.